 Completed applications will be reviewed by the Admissions Committee.
-Applicants who are approved by the Admissions Committee will then be scheduled for an interview with at least one member of Adler University faculty (PSYD interviews are normally scheduled with a panel of two Psy.D. faculty members).
+Applicants who are approved by the Admissions Committee will then be scheduled for an interview with at least one member of Adler University faculty Psy.D. interviews are normally scheduled with a panel of two Psy.D. faculty members.
+Masters of Public Policy and Administration applicants are currently exempt of interviews.